Covered Porch Builders · Jacksonville, FL · Family-Owned

 03

 We haul off your old deck or structure for free.
-Footings get poured, the pressure-treated frame and columns go up with hurricane-rated hardware, and the new roof is framed and flashed cleanly into your existing shingles.
-Flooring, ceiling, and ceiling-fan wiring finish it out.
+Footings are poured, the pressure-treated frame and columns go up with hurricane-rated hardware, and the new roof is framed and flashed cleanly into your existing shingles, then flooring, ceiling, and fan wiring finish it.

 week 2–6